cc32d9/cc32d9_ideas_for_EOSIO/Crosschain_Pegged_Token.md

 is sending a different version of an event than others, the event is blocked and escalated for human intervention.

+A new permission called `oracle` is defined for oracles to send their inputs.
+As the privates keys have to be stored on the servers, they should be different from `active` and `owner` keys.

 ## Pairing user accounts